rystylee/chainer-mnist/README.md

 # chainer-mnist
-a simple chainer example of mnist.
+a simple chainer example.
 The version of chainer is 2.0.2.